 - This tour tells the story of JFK assassination, with a visit to the sixth floor museum, Dealey Plaza, Kennedy Memorial and the home of Lee Harvey Oswald.
 This is a similar tour that doesn’t include the museum.

-- Food lovers will want to check out this food walking tour of the Uptown Dallas area.
+- Food lovers will want to check out this food walking tour of the Downtown Dallas area.
 It includes a walking tour as well as a number of tastings

 - If you’d like a full day tour which includes a number of city highlights, check out this full day small group tour of Dallas.
 It includes the Old Red Museum and Sixth Floor Museum, as well as many other city highlights.